 “AI agents will become the primary way we interact with computers in the future.
 They will be able to understand our needs and preferences, and proactively help us with tasks and decision making.”

 Nadella envisions a future where the traditional interface—whether a keyboard, mouse, or even voice commands—will evolve into a more dynamic, AI-driven experience.
-These agents will understand user preferences, analyze behavior patterns, and anticipate needs before they are explicitly stated.
+These agents will understand user preferences, analyze behaviour patterns, and anticipate needs before they are explicitly stated.

 According to Gates, the introduction of agentic AI could represent a fundamental shift, akin to the move from text-based interfaces to graphical user interfaces.
 These agents will allow for more intuitive, conversational, and proactive computing, empowering users to achieve tasks faster and more efficiently.